Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 MicronetToNMEA is a Teensy/Arduino based project aimed at building a cheap NMEA/Micronet bridge.
-The initial purpose of this project was to understand Micronet wireless protocol and to be able to record wind and speed data on a PC.
+The initial purpose of this project was to understand Micronet wireless protocol and to be able to record wind and speed from Raymarine’s TackTick devices on a PC or a tablet.
 The understanding of the protocol went so well that MicronetToNMEA is now doing a lot more.
 It can:

-- Send or receive a NMEA stream to or from your PC/Tablet with data on depth, water speed, wind, magnetic heading, GNSS positioning, speed, time, etc.
+- Send or receive a NMEA stream to or from your PC with data on depth, water speed, wind, magnetic heading, GNSS positioning, speed, time, etc.

-- Send Heading data from the LSM303 navigation compass to your Micronet’s displays (HDG).
+- Send Heading data from the LSM303 navigation compass to your TackTick displays.

-- Send GNSS data to your Micronet displays (LAT, LON, TIME, DATE, COG, SOG) and to your PC/Tablet.
+- Send GNSS data to your TackTick displays and to your PC.

-- Send navigation data from your PC/Tablet (OpenCPN, qtVlm, avnav, etc.) to your Micronet displays (BTW, DTW, XTE, ETA).
+- Send navigation data from your PC (OpenCPN, qtVlm, avnav, etc.) to your TackTick displays.

 ## What is NOT MicronetToNMEA

 MicronetToNMEA is not waterproof and more generally not reliable.
 All electronics used in this project are made for hobbyist and are all but robust.
-In the brutal, wet and salty environment of a boat, it will likely fail quickly.
+In the brutal, wet and salty environment of a boat, it may fail very quickly.
 So be careful that MicronetToNMEA should not be used as primary navigation tool.
-Also note that Micronet wireless protocol has been reverse engineered and that many of its aspects are not yet properly understood.
+Also note that Micronet wireless protocol has been reverse engineered and that some of its aspects are not yet properly understood.
 Worse, some understandings we think to be correct might be false in some circumstances.
 If you need state of the art and reliable navigation devices, just go to your nearest Raymarine/TackTick reseller.

 ## Contributors